readytensor/rt-tutorials-data-preprocessing/README.md

 │   ├── check_preprocessing.py
 │   └── utils.py
 ├── tests/
+│   ├── integration_tests/
+│   ├── performance_tests/
+│   └── unit_tests/
-│   ├── <mirrors `/src` structure ...>
+│       ├── <mirrors /src structure>
-│   ...
-│   ...
+│       └── ...
 ├── tmp/
 ├── .gitignore
 ├── LICENSE
 ├── README.md
 └── requirements.txt
+└── requirements-test.txt
 ```

 - **`/examples`**: This directory contains example files for the titanic dataset.
 Three files are included: `titanic_schema.json`, `titanic_train.csv` and `titanic_test.csv`.
 You can place these files in the `inputs/schema`, `inputs/data/training` and `inputs/data/testing` folders, respectively.
 - **`/inputs`**: This directory contains all the input files for your project, including the data and schema files.
 The data is further divided into testing and training subsets.
 - **`/model/artifacts`**: This directory is used to store the model artifacts, such as trained models and their parameters.
-- **`/outputs`**: The outputs directory contains all output files, including the prediction results, logs, and hyperparameter tuning outputs.
+- **`/outputs`**: The outputs directory contains sub-directories for error logs, and hyperparameter tuning outputs, and prediction results.
+Note that model artifacts should not be saved in this directory.
+Instead, they should be saved in the `/model/artifacts` directory.
 - **`/src`**: This directory holds the source code for the project.
 It is further divided into various subdirectories such as `config` for configuration files, `data_models` for data models for input validation, `hyperparameter_tuning` for hyperparameter-tuning (HPT) related files, `prediction` for prediction model scripts, `preprocessing` for data preprocessing scripts, `schema` for schema scripts, and `xai` for explainable AI scripts.
 The following scripts under `src/preprocessing` are used for data preprocessing:
   - `custom_transformers.py` contains custom-created transformers which conform to the scikit-learn API for transformers.
   - `pipeline.py` contains the preprocessing pipeline which is used to transform the data.
 In addition to the custom transformers, it also contains built-in transformers from the `feature-engine` library.
   - `target_encoder.py` contains the target encoder which is used to encode the target variable.
   - `preprocess.py` contains main functions used to train, save, and load the preprocessing pipeline and target encoder.
 Also contained is a function to transform the data using the pipeline and encoder.
 - **`/tests`**: This directory contains all the tests for the project.
-It mirrors the `src` directory structure for consistency.
-There is also a `test_resources` folder inside `/tests` which can contain any resources needed for the tests (e.g. sample data files).
+It contains sub-directories for specific types of tests such as unit tests, integration tests, and performance tests.
+For unit tests, the directory structure mirrors the `/src` directory structure.
 - **`/tmp`**: This directory is used for storing temporary files which are not necessary to commit to the repository.
 - **`.gitignore`**: This file specifies the files and folders that should be ignored by Git.
 - **`LICENSE`**: This file contains the license for the project.